dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 Refer to the project scaffolding tutorial to learn how to create a new Dagster project.
 :::

-There are many ways to structure your Dagster project, it can be difficult to know where to start.
-In this guide, we will walk through our recommendations for how to start with organizing your code.
-While these are just our recommendations, feel free to deviate from them as your needs evolve.
+There are many ways to structure your Dagster project, and it can be difficult to know where to start.
+In this guide, we will walk you through our recommendations for how to organize your Dagster project.
+As your project grows, you are welcome to deviate from these recommendations.

 ## What you'll learn